-How we see and experience life in tropical Far North Queensland continues to be a source of fascination and inspiration for artists - those who live here, and those who are passing through or who have spent time working in our region.
+How we see and experience life in tropical Far North Queensland continues to be a source of inspiration for artists – those who live here, and those who are passing through or who have spent time working in our region.

 Image: William YANG, Herbert See Boy #1 1990, gelatin silver photograph, 41 x 27cm.
 Commissioned by Cairns Regional Gallery 2000